Pets End of Life Planning & Organization

 ― Sogyal Rinpoche, The Tibetan Book of Living & Dying

-Julie Coraccio and her husband have three cats and it is important to make sure that they will be cared for if anything would happen to either of them.
+Julie Coraccio and her husband have five cats and it is important to make sure that they will be cared for if anything would happen to either of them.
 Julie has seen countless posts about animals that were abandoned because family members did not want them and their owner had not made plans for them.
 Don’t let your pets suffer because you didn’t plan ahead.

 Let Julie Coraccio support you in walking through the process of organizing your end of life planning and give you and your family peace of mind.
 Contact Julie: Julie@reawakenyourbrilliance.com or 919.559.3925.

-TIP: Post removable “in case of emergency” notices on doors or windows specifying how many and what types of pets are in the home.
+TIP: Post removable “in case of emergency,” notices on doors or windows specifying how many and what types of pets are in the home.
 These notices will alert emergency response personnel during a fire or other home emergency

 Consider adding a 50% cushion of what you are planning to leave for care to cover late-life medical expenditures for your pets.